 All students are to report to the lunchroom during their lunch period whether they eat a purchased school lunch, carry their own lunch, or choose not to eat.
 We do not recommend skipping lunches; you need the nutrition.
 Lunches delivered from carry out restaurants are not allowed.
 Single item purchases are available for student accounts with a positive balance or cash in hand.
 Due to food allergies, food should not be shared.
 Behavior in the lunchroom is expected to be civil and respectful.
-Please reference board policy #701.7 regarding meal charges.
+Please reference board policy 701.07 regarding meal charges.

-Breakfast is served beginning at 7:45.
 We serve a "breakfast to go" so all students can have breakfast and still get to class on time.